Arnab-28/C-Language-Live-Community-Classes-Assignment-by-Saurabh-Shukla-Sir/README.md

 **Question 5:What is the latest version of C Language?**

-*Ans:* The latest version of the C language is C17.
+*Ans:* The latest version of the C language is C17 released in 2018.

 **Question 6:Who developed C Language?**